621.1 Recognition of Student Organizations

 Each RSO shall have at a minimum a president and treasurer.
 Any such president and treasurer shall:

-• Maintain a minimum overall 2.0 grade point average each academic year
+- Maintain a minimum campus term grade point average (GPA) of 2.0

-• Attend a minimum of two academic quarters during the academic year
+- Students enrolled at quarter campuses must attend a minimum of two quarters during the academic year to maintain eligibility.

-• If undergraduate students, earn no more than 225 student credit units or no more than 125 percent of the units required for a specific baccalaureate degree objective, whichever is greater, while holding office, or, if graduate students, earn no more than 75 student credit units or no more than 167 percent of the units required for the graduate or credential objective, whichever is greater, while holding office.
+- If an undergraduate student, be allowed to earn a maximum of 150 semester (225 quarter) units or 125 percent of the units required for a specific baccalaureate degree objective, whichever is greater.
+Graduate and credential students are allowed to earn a maximum of 50 semester (75 quarter) units or 167 percent of the units required for the graduate or credential objective, whichever is greater.

 RSOs engage in activities that: